storipress/karbon/README.md

 - 🔦 Instant-search, baked in
 - And [a bunch more][documentation]

-Spin up a Karbon app in your browser with our [playground](https://karbon.new/) or set up your local environment with the instructions below ⬇️
+Set up a Karbon app in your local environment with the instructions below ⬇️

 ## Getting Started